Sexual harassment in Malaysia: Pushing for a comprehensive sexual harassment legislation (2001)

-The draft bill
+Draft bill

 Having learnt from past errors where campaigns for legal reforms were not supported by model legislations, JAG drafted and submitted a full draft legislation on sexual harassment to MOHR on 30 March 2001.
 An international round table discussion was held where international experts and local government officers including those from the Attorney General's Chambers, Labour Office and NGOs was unanimous in calling for legislation on sexual harassment.
 WCC hosted the draft bill on their website, where members of the public can view the proposed legislation.

 In summary, the Bill seeks to prevent sexual harassment in the workplace and provide concrete mechanisms to deal with the problem.
 The aim was to make it easier for sexual harassment victims to get help and to stop the harassment.
 Employers will be expected to set up workplaces safe from sexual harassment, and to investigate when they receive complaints.
 In addition, negligent employers can be held responsible if they do nothing to stop sexual harassment.
 The Bill also required the setting up of an independent body to receive and investigate complaints, as well as a faster and hassle-free action to resolve the complaint.

 Some of the main points of the bill addresses the gap within the Employment Act as well as the Code of Conduct: